 Unmanaged Switches are better for a small, simple network of computers that only need to access file storage and the internet.

 For more complicated setups, it is worth considering a managed device.
-This way, your administrator can use to take control of your network and ensure that it runs to full capacities.
+This way, your administrator can use it to take control of your network and ensure that it runs to full capacities.